sqf-analyzer/sqf-analyzer-lsp/README.md

 ## How to publish

-Push to main, create a new tag, and create new release in github.
+Create a new semver tag from main and push it.

 # Authors